Friday, September 18th 2020, 4:00 pm - Here's our night-sky guide for all of Fall 2020

 On the night of November 29-30, as the third mini Full Moon hangs in the night sky, it will dip into the lower half of Earth's shadow, resulting in a Penumbral Lunar Eclipse.

 The path of the Full Moon through Earth's shadow.
 Credit: NASA/Fred Espenak/Scott Sutherland

-For a penumbral lunar eclipse, the Moon passes through the diffuse outer part of Earth's shadow (the penumbra).
+During a penumbral lunar eclipse, however, the Moon passes through the diffuse outer part of Earth's shadow (aka the penumbra).
 This doesn't cause a dramatic colour change, but instead just causes the Moon to dim slightly.